How to write a financial aid appeal letter to request more college financial aid (with a letter template!)

 - Financial Aid Appeal Letter Example Template

-- Curious about other financial aid resources?
+- Want more financial aid resources?

 Why might I write a financial aid appeal letter?